junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 <br>

-They run into angels on the third day after setting off, somewhere on the remains of a highway conjunction, ready to turn east.
+They run into angels on the third day after setting off, somewhere on the remains of a highway junction, ready to turn east.
 Ellen said they passed the Illinois state border just an hour before that, meaning they are probably only about a hundred miles from Chicago now.

 And a hundred miles from Pontiac, from home, too.
-Jimmy calculates the distance in his head, knowing that last hundred miles is achingly close, but also feels unbearably impassable.
+Jimmy calculates the distance in his head, knowing that last hundred miles are achingly close, but also feels unbearably impassable.

 They are noticed by two sentinel angels.

 Bobby shoots one dead before they can fly away to report.
 But the second one is too far out of the range and flies out.
-Only then do they notice a military facility in a short distance.
+Only then do they notice a military facility in the short distance.

 "Bloody hell," Ellen curses, stepping on the brake hard.
 The vehicles before and after them also stopped.
 "Probably an angel base camp.
 Looks like a new one, and a big one."

 Bobby's voice passes through the radio speaker they set up in each car.
 "What do you think?
 Should we raid that?" he asks.

 "Are you out of your mind?"
-Ellen snaps, releasing her safety belt in the mean time, gesturing for Jimmy to do the same and get out of the vehicle quickly.
-Rufus says the exact same words through the radio.
+Ellen snaps, releasing her safety belt in the meantime, gesturing for Jimmy to do the same and get out of the vehicle quickly.
+Rufus says the exact same words on the radio.

-Ellen grabs the radio.
+Ellen grabs the radio too tightly.
 "You have any idea how many of them are there?
 The numbers and ranks, their powers, how big that building is.
-You're trying to kill all of us?
+You trying to kill all of us?
 We should run before that bloody guard comes back with the troop!
 Abandon the car and go to the woods!"

 Rufus's voice says, "What she said."